Table of Contents

 The names of the subunits mirrors their function.
-The function of the DNA binding region is to bind with the DNA and consists of two non-repetitive global motifs.
-These motifs consist of Zinc which in turn is coordinated with 4 cysteine residues.
-This is a region which interacts with the hormone-responsive elements in the DNA.
+The function of the DNA binding region is to bind with the DNA.
+This centrally located highly conserved DNA binding domain (DBD) consists of two non-repetitive globular motifs where zinc is coordinated with four cysteine residues.
+Their secondary and tertiary structure is distinct from that of classic zinc fingers.
+This region controls which gene will be activated.
+This is the region which interacts with the hormone-responsive elements in the DNA (HRE).

 The hinge region plays a prominent role in the movement of the hormone receptor complex into the nucleus.

-The variable is the region where the sequence of amino acids is variable among the different receptors.
+The variable region begins at the N-terminal and is the region where the sequence of amino acids is variable among the different receptors.

 The hormone binding domain consists of the ligand binding domain, the localization signals and sequence for binding with the heat shock proteins.
-These heat shock proteins are described by a special name known as chaperones.
-The function of the chaperones is to keep the receptor in the inactive state.
+These heat shock proteins (namely heat shock proteins hsp90 and hsp56), are required to maintain their inactive (but receptive) cytoplasmic conformation and are described by a special name known as chaperones.

 Examples of the receptor